cipher387/regex-for-OSINT/README.md

  If you are serious about OSINT but do not yet use regular expressions in your practice, I recommend that you read this article to realize all the amazing possibilities this technology offers:

  [How regular expressions can be useful in OSINT.
 Theory and some practice using Google Sheets](https://medium.com/@cyb_detective/this-article-consists-of-three-short-parts-31d31efabd5)

+<b>Important:</b>

+If you happen to find some regular expression on the Internet and it doesn't work, check its compatibility with the application or programming language you are using.
+All the differences between the different types of regular expressions (PCRE, JavaScript, Python, POSIX ERE, etc.) are described in detail here [Regex Info](https://www.regular-expressions.info/refbasic.html)